VentGrey/Epitaph/README.md

 # Epitaph

-*Version: 0.5.2 - "Moonchild"*
+*Version: 0.6.4 - "The fate of mankind I see is in the hands of fools."*

 > Confusion, will be my epitaph...🎶

 Complete theme for LeftWM.
-Epitaph is being developed as a starting point for Loonex :penguin: users who are transitioning from a complete Desktop Environment to a minimalist WM, this theme does not aim to be "simple" or "minimalistic", it aims to be complete and new-ser friendly while keeping modularity at first.
+Epitaph is being developed as a starting point for Gnu/Linux :penguin: users who are transitioning from a complete Desktop Environment to a minimalist WM, this theme does not aim to be "simple" or "minimalistic", it aims to be complete and new-ser friendly while keeping modularity at first.

 ## News :newspaper:
-- I've dropped `rofi` completely for `dmenu` which is simpler and powerful enough to get customization.
-- dmenu scripts come with an application launcher for common programs + flatpaks
-- the powermenu that polybar invoked has been rewritten to use dmenu
+- Add post install steps to `install` script for users wanting more juice out of epitaph.
+- Made polybar smaller, more compact but still readable (also faster 😉)
+- Fixed bugs in `battery-notify` script
+- Several improvements in applist module.
+Run TERMINAL & Flatpak apps from dmenu!
-- Polybar spacing has been improved
+- Several shellcheck warnings have been fixed

-You can find my personal config in the `config.toml` file
+- Improved theme colors

+## Overview

 This configuration includes:
 - POSIX shell `up` and `down` scripts for fast loading / reloading times